florimondmanca/www/src/www/blog/site/articles/2018/07/let-the-journey-begin.md

 ---
+published: true
 title: "Let the Journey begin"
 description: "Hi!
 My name is Florimond.
 I will be your captain for the length of this journey. 👨‍✈️"
 date: "2018-07-25"
+legacy_url: "/let-the-journey-begin"
+tags:
+  - meta
 image:
   path: "https://images.unsplash.com/photo-1518415917-ae14f59265b3?ixlib=rb-0.3.5&ixid=eyJhcHBfaWQiOjEyMDd9&s=910601442394dd27fc1eeb5bbcf087e6&auto=format&fit=crop&w=968&q=80"
   caption: "Josh Withers, unsplash.com"
-published: true
-tags:
-  - meta
 ---

 **Welcome to CodeSail!** My name is Florimond.
 I will be your captain for this **journey through web development and software engineering.** 👨‍✈️